 The arches are in full bloom in mid-June into early July, and are just spectacular.
 They only bloom once.
 Many of the other roses in the garden continue to bloom until the fall.
 The Rose Garden, the gazebo, and the arches in the Park are probably the most photographed and painted subjects in the Park, and are a recognized symbol of Hartford.

-The names of the roses are often whimsical and interesting, such as Orange Dream, Lemon Drop, Dainty Bess, Topnotch, and Bride’s Dream.
+The names of the roses are often whimsical and interesting, such as Scentimental, Lavender Dream, Grandma's Blessing, Orchid Romance, Magic Carrousel, and Fruity Petals.
 The Conservancy offers rose arch and rose bed dedications as a means of raising necessary funds to maintain the garden.
 The Rose Garden is a popular place for weddings and wedding photos.
 It is estimated that 15-20 weddings take place each weekend in peak season.
 The garden has been a beloved spot since it opened in 1904.
 Mr. Wirth’s vision to create a rose garden in 1904 has set Elizabeth Park apart from other city, regional, and national parks.
 He said he wanted a rose garden because, “Roses bring joy to the public.”